Dyvil/Dyvil-Language-Reference/classes/parameters.md

 class IntAndString(int i, String s)
 ```

-By annotating a class with parameters, you can easily force the compiler to generate fields and a constructor.
+By annotating a class with parameters, you can force the compiler to generate fields and a constructor.
 The above Dyvil class definition would look like this in Java:

 ```java
 class IntAndString